alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 **TOTAL 1.5$ per month**.
 Taxes are NOT included.

-> The domain name purchase on Route53 is annual and is paid in the month of purchase, but for simplicity, I split it into each month.
+> The domain name purchase on Route53 is annual and is paid in the month of purchase, but for simplicity, I have slitted it into each month.
 Also, the invoice category is NOT Route53 but "Registrar", "Global Region", and "Amazon Registrar DomainRegistration".
 {: .prompt-info }

 > Use **Route53** for Register Domain is not the cheapest option.
 I paid $12 instead of around $1 for the first year with GoDaddy, but it's worth it (to me)